Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 *Aquarium Aeromonas, Septicemia, more

-The picture to the left displays a Betta with Columnaris induced Fin Rot, please click to enlarge (though not all fin rot is caused by Columnaris)
+The picture to the right displays a Betta with Columnaris induced Fin Rot, please click to enlarge (though not all fin rot is caused by Columnaris)

-A strong "in tank" treatment would be the before mentioned (for fish baths) Nitrofurazone and Kanamycin combination.
+- A good/often effective "in tank" treatment would be the before mentioned (for fish baths) Nitrofurazone and Kanamycin combination, especially if Columnaris or Aeromonas is the cause.

 This is an excellent broad spectrum alternative to the Kanamycin/Nitrofurazone combination and although generally not as "strong" a treatment, it is occasionally effective when the Kanamycin/Nitrofurazone combination is ineffective.